XamDaniel-AA/discord-rpc-monitor/README.md

 **Q: Can I use this on Mac or Linux?**
 A: No, this requires Windows-specific APIs that don't exist on other operating systems.

-**Q: Can I run multiple accounts?**
-A: Yes, but each instance needs a different port number.
-Run one server with port 5000, another with port 5001, etc. (Change the ports in every file that mentions it, such as the main python script and the extension files.)
-*Though I haven't tested, nor do I have a way to test since Discord only allows one instance of itself open.*

-**Q: What if I close the Python window?**
-A: Your RPC status freezes at the last update and then stops.
-It won't update again until you restart the server.

 **Q: Do I need to keep the Discord app open?**
 A: Yes, Discord must be running for RPC to display your status.
 The RPC server communicates with Discord through the Desktop app.